iPraJosh/Internship/README.md

     Multi-currency support (INR, USD, EUR, GBP)

-    The UI is clean, responsive, and optimized for professional use.
+    The UI is clean, responsive, and optimised for professional use.

 ✨ Key Features
 🧠 1.
 Machine Learning-Based Price Prediction